-The Company has commitments from JPMorgan Chase that provide subordinated liabilities up to a maximum amount of \$20.6 billion.
-At December 31, 2015, \$14.6 billion was payable under these subordinated borrowing agreements, and they mature as follows.
+On November 29, 2016, the Company terminated and repaid its subordinated liabilities with JPMorgan Chase and simultaneously received commitments from Chase Holdings that provide subordinated liabilities up to a maximum amount of \$14.0 billion.
+At December 31, 2016, \$14.0 billion was payable under these subordinated borrowing agreements, and they mature as follows.